cmchurch/nevadaneon_LSTA/README.md

    * THIS SCRIPT PROCESSES THE METADATA CONTAINED IN THE DESCRIPTION FIELD FOR THE ITEMS IN THE SKY PREFIX (YESCO COLLECTION), BUILDING A METADATA TABLE FOR 03_append-local-metadata
       * IT SKIPS ALL CHILDREN NODES AND ONLY DOES THE PARENTS; IT PROCESSES THE DATE RANGES INTO A COMMA SEPARATED RANGE

+10_append-NNN-meta.php
+   * this is a dev script for combining the final NNN metadata table with the main extensible metadata table; it was single-use and shouldn't really be necessary again.

 99_update-feeds.php
   * THIS SCRIPT COPIES THE OUTPUT FROM 03_append-local-metadata.php TO THE FEEDS DIRECTORY IN DRUPAL FOR IMPORT